-Preventing future episodes of angina
+Prevent future episodes of angina

-Reducing the risk of future health complications like heart attack or stroke
+Reduce the risk of future health complications like heart attack or stroke

-These aims can be met by medication, or by surgery.
+These aims can be met by medication or surgery.
 Treatment options are discussed in more detail on the next few pages.

-It is also important to make sure you are managing any underlying health conditions and living a lifestyle that reduces your risk as much as possible.
+It is also important to make sure you are managing underlying health conditions and living a lifestyle that reduces your risk.